 The website is administrated and edited by Theatre Bristol staff team as part of our wider activity.
 We see the site as a key part of what we do allowing the rich community of theatre makers in Bristol to connect with each other and their audience, and to publicise their work and practice.
 It offers audiences a rich and comprehensive ‘what’s on ‘ resource.
 It creates a network culture and that is what we’re about.

 “… the website creates a meeting place for theatre practitioners all over Bristol.
 The website becomes the place where discussions can start, collaborations can be found and projects can get off the ground.
 So many questions about how to get started in theatre as a whole, or on a specific project can be answered with ‘build a network’ and the website acts as a quick access into the world of theatre in Bristol.
 I certainly would have had more difficulty entering into this community without it.”
 Frasia Dunn (Sedated By A Brick)

-One area of the site that Theatre Bristol staff do have editorial control over is showcase.
-If you have an idea for a showcase you should contact a member of Theatre Bristol staff who will be able to send you some guidelines.
-Showcase articles are designed to be more insightful than a press release and most importantly a good read.
+One area of the site that Theatre Bristol staff do have editorial control over is Conversation.
+If you have an idea for an article or interview you should contact a member of Theatre Bristol staff who will be able to send you some guidelines.
+Articles are designed to be more insightful than a press release and most importantly a good read.

-You can also sign up to our mailgroups if you want to share information by email with others who may be interested.
+You can also sign up to our mailgroup if you want to share information by email with others who may be interested.